 Seeing common ground clearly.
 It’s more than just disagreements that are clarified, of course.
 There are also surprising and heartening areas of common ground discovered: Ten Areas Of (Potential) Common Ground in the Conversation about Same-Sex Relationships

-Not all areas of common ground are equally important.
-Two of the most foundational and powerful areas of potential unity, in my mind, are:
+Not all areas of common ground are equally important, of course.
+Two of the most foundational and powerful areas of potential unity, as my conversation partners and I have explored, are:

 - An appreciation of underlying wholeness and beauty: Is there common ground both sides might hold to be precious…or not?